ismaifarhang/Data-Analysis/README.md

-# Data-Analysis
+# Excel Data-Analysis
-Hollywood Movies data analysis
+This is the Hollywood Movies data analysis on excel to explore Keys Metric of Business base Model.